-Baltimore Rowing Club (BRC) promotes the sport of rowing for fitness, competition, and recreation for people of all ages and abilities.
-While striving to be a national leader in the sport of rowing, BRC is creating a membership that reflects the diverse Baltimore community in which it resides.
-BRC is a non-profit organization established in 1979 and located in the Cherry Hill area just south of Federal Hill and the Inner Harbor.
+Baltimore Community Rowing (BCR) promotes the sport of rowing for fitness, competition, and recreation for people of all ages and abilities.
+While striving to be a national leader in the sport of rowing, BCR is creating a membership that reflects the diverse Baltimore community in which it resides.
+BCR is a non-profit organization established in 1979 and is located in the Cherry Hill area just south of Federal Hill and the Inner Harbor.

 Rowing got its start in Baltimore in 1864 when the Ariel Club was founded.
 First named the Baltimore Rowing Club before changing its name, the Ariel Club was soon followed by the Undine and Zephyr Rowing Clubs.
 As a group, the local clubs called themselves the Patapsco Navy, just as the rowing organizations in Philadelphia had dubbed themselves the Schuylkill Navy.
 Annual championships of the Patapsco Navy became a staple of local rowing at least through the 1870s.
 Through the 1920's, Baltimore clubs hosted several Mid-Atlantic and national championships that attracted crowds of up to 10,000 people and were covered by The Sun and other local newspapers as major sporting events, just as important as Orioles or Ravens games are today.
 Eventually, waterfront industrialization took the boathouses, and World War II took away the rowers, but not before Baltimore crews had established themselves as major powers on the East Coast circuit, winning numerous national championships and a few international titles as well.